 Sadly, 99 percent of the population in the continental U.S. still lives in places considered polluted by light, meaning most of us can’t even see the massive spiral galaxy we call home: the Milky Way.

-More than 100,000 light years in diameter with more than 100 billion stars and at least as many planets, the Milky Way is arguably the most impressive feature of the night sky you can see with the naked eye.
+More than 100,000 light years in diameter, with more than 100 billion stars and at least as many planets, the Milky Way is arguably the most impressive feature of the night sky that you can see with the naked eye.

-That’s why the IDA has compiled a list of International Dark Sky Places — regions protected by staff and volunteers who are committed to making them some of the “darkest and most pristine skies in the world.”
+That’s why the IDA has compiled a list of International Dark Sky Places -- regions protected by staff and volunteers who are committed to making them some of the “darkest and most pristine skies in the world.”

-Here are seven spots where you can outsmart light pollution and catch a glimpse of our galaxy:
+Here are seven spots where you can outsmart light pollution and catch a glimpse of our galaxy.

-During the day, you can marvel at three towering natural bridge formations at this National Monument, but save your real “oohs and aahs” for the dark, when you can peer through them into some of the darkest skies in the country (this was the first certified Dark Sky Park.)
+During the day, you can marvel at three towering natural bridge formations at this national monument, but save your real oohs and aahs for the dark, when you can peer through them into some of the darkest skies in the country.
+(This was the first certified Dark Sky Park.)

-Stop by the Night Sky Viewing area, complete with a backlit summer sky map — just be warned, no white light is permitted in this area of the park, so come prepared with a red filter for your flashlight.
+Stop by the Night Sky Viewing Area, complete with a backlit summer sky map.
+Just be warned: No white light is permitted in this area of the park, so come prepared with a red filter for your flashlight.

 The telescope was built by four amateur astronomers (only one with a college degree) up in Vancouver, but it was transferred to Washington in the ’70s after a Goldendale café owner introduced the astronomers to the town’s mayor.

-Look up into the same night sky that ancient Chacoan civilizations gazed up to at this National Park.
-Chaco is the fourth unit in the National Park System to earn the International Dark Sky Park distinction, and at the Gold-tier Level, which means it not only looks dark now but (thanks to measures like improved outdoor lighting) it will stay that way for years to come.
+Look up into the same night sky that ancient Chacoan civilizations gazed up to at this national park.
+Chaco is the fourth unit in the national park system to earn the International Dark Sky Park distinction, and at the gold-tier level, which means it not only looks dark now, but, thanks to measures like improved outdoor lighting, it will stay that way for years to come.